ziffhq/Ziff-App/README.md

 Ziff App brings a new and revitalised approach to currency conversion; directly on your Android phone!

 ## About Us
-Ziff is a sustainability-focused company, that provides accurate currency data and currency conversions on a subscription basis.
+At Ziff, we provide accurate currency data and currency conversions through intuitive technology.
+Ziff is a sustainability-focused company.

 ## Why Choose Us
 ### Fast